UEFI Secure Boot Booted From Debian 9 'Stretch'

 Source?

 Microsoft required x86 and x86-64 PCs with the "Windows 8 compatible" sticker to ship with Secure Boot on but let the owner turn it off in the UEFI configuration form.
 Microsoft eased this requirement for x86 and x86-64 PCs with the "Windows 10 compatible" sticker: they must ship with Secure Boot on but configurability is up to the preference of the manufacturer.
-In either case, even if Secure Boot can be turned off, that doesn't mean that things like backlight brightness, audio, WLAN, Bluetooth, and
+In either case, even if Secure Boot can be turned off, that doesn't mean that things like backlight brightness, audio, WLAN, Bluetooth, and suspend will work correctly.

+So one presumes that "Windows 10" compatible certification that my Surface Book has is er imaginary then?
+I say because you can turn off secure boot if you want.
+You get a big red unlocked padlock thing on the boot screen, but it *DOES* work.

+I ended up turning it back on when I realized that Ubuntu supports secure boot, so there was no need to actually turn it off.
+Which reminds me I need to fix the grub font's because right now they are tiny.

 "Secure boot" only ever had one mission (Score:5, Insightful)